MariMax/my-bootcamp-api/README.md

 }
 ```
 2. `/signup` accepts `login`, `password`, `confirmation` returns same response as `/signin`
-3. in order to get access to other methods will should add this JWT token to requests headers
+3. in order to get access to other methods we should add this JWT token to requests headers
 ```
 {Authorization: `Bearer ${jwt}`}
 ```